 Welcome to Faith and Good Courage, a place for travelers, seekers, and the road-weary to breathe, reflect, and carry a little more kindness into the next mile.

 This isn’t just a podcast.
-It’s a journal, a roadside diner of stories, and a reminder that grace shows up in the ordinary.
+It’s a journal, a roadside diner of stories, and a reminder that grace shows up in the ordinary, sometimes in coffee spoons, sometimes in strangers who wave back.

 “This isn’t a place for perfect answers or polished lives.
 It’s where worn-out stories come to rest, where we make room for grace, and where even the mess gets folded into something meaningful.”